OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 Encoding
 --------

+When reading MiraMon files, the code page setting in the header of the .dbf file is read and used to translate string fields to UTF-8 (regardless of whether they are in ANSI, OEM or UTF-8).

-When writing, the codepage of *.dbf* files can be ANSI or UTF8 depending on the layer creation option DBFEncoding.
+When writing MiraMon files, the codepage of *.dbf* files can be ANSI or UTF8 depending on the layer creation option DBFEncoding.

 Creation Issues